ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Conclusion, Limitations and Impact

 \section{Conclusion, Limitations and Impact}

-In this paper, we propose ACC-Debate, a novel framework for jointly training a two-agent team (one actor-agent and one critic-agent) to collaboratively solve problems through iterative discussion.
-To train these agents, we developed an off-policy data generation scheme dubbed ``Guided-debate'', which produces high-quality preference data for collaborative models.
-We found that ACC-Debate outperforms all baselines on a wide array of domains.
-In particular, even a single round of training for both the actor and critic results in a high-quality debate team.
-Of particular note is the effects that ACC-Debate has on the critic model.
-Without ACC-Debate, the critic model often appears too agreeable in their responses.
-In contrast, after training with ACC-Debate, the critic is far more likely to provide detailed disagreements during debate.
-The success of ACC-Debate demonstrates the need for more specialized training when it comes to collaborative models.
+In this paper, we propose ACC-Collab, a novel framework for jointly training a two-agent team (one actor-agent and one critic-agent) to collaboratively solve problems through iterative discussion.
+To train these agents, we developed an off-policy data generation scheme dubbed ``Guided-Collaboration'', which produces high-quality preference data for collaborative models.
+We found that ACC-Collab outperforms all baselines on a wide array of domains.
+In particular, even a single round of training for both the actor and critic results in a high-quality team.
+Of particular note is the effects that ACC-Collab has on the critic model.
+Without ACC-Collab, the critic model is often too agreeable and lacks verbosity in their responses.
+In contrast, after training with ACC-Collab, the critic is far more likely to provide detailed disagreements during discussion.

-However, our framework ACC-Debate also comes with limitations.
-Firstly, even though ACC-Debate attains superior performance compared to baselines on a wide array of domains, it is important to note that we conduct experiments mainly on question-answering tasks; thus, it remains to be seen whether such a framework would continue to be effective in other types of tasks.
+However, our framework ACC-Collab also comes with limitations.
+Firstly, even though ACC-Collab attains superior performance compared to baselines on a wide array of domains, it is important to note that we conduct experiments mainly on question-answering tasks; thus, it remains to be seen whether such a framework would continue to be effective in other types of tasks.
+Moreover, in our experiments, we train and test models on the same task (partitioning each task into a training and testing set).
+As such, the generalizability of each actor-critic team to unseen domains is unknown.
 Our method makes use of the fact that for each question, correct and incorrect answers can be easily established.
 Secondly, while we provide results for three families of models, these experiments are performed on 2B, 7B, and 8B models.
 While our method is effective for these sizes (standard in open-source models), it remains to be seen whether this effectiveness will scale to larger models.